ElNiak/ElNiak/README.md

 ### Glad to see you here!
-I’m a full-stack developer who has turned years of freelancing into a full-time career.
-Being a full-stack allows me to not only develop client-facing apps and websites but also develop it with cutting edge backend support.
+I’m a cybersecurity researcher and teaching assistant at UCLouvain.
+Being a researcher allows me to not only develop autonomy and knowledge but also develop two tools improving security and analysis.

-I specialize in building robust backends that do all the heavy lifting for your app or website.
+I specialize in software engineering, network security of layer 4 and have basic AI competencies.
 I love designing systems that are light yet powerful, distributed yet synchronized and beautiful yet effective.
-I also frequently blog about the world behind the screen which involves system designs, databases, security, servers, optimisation and also promising technologies like Blockchain and PWAs.

 <br/>